dlsu-scomb/dlsu-scomb.github.io/events.md

 <img src='/assets/psm_joy.jpg' width='800' />

 <a id="paper20221116"><a/> <br>
-### [2022/11/16] ATTACK-AMR paper published in mSystems (Scopus Q1-94th)
+### [2022/11/16] ATTACK-AMR Paper Published in mSystems (Scopus Q1-94th)

 The ATTACK-AMR paper entitled "Mathematical modeling of fluconazole resistance in the ergosterol pathway of *Candida albicans*" was published in mSystems journal of the American Society for Microbiology.
-The authors are Paul K. Yu, Llewelyn S. Moron-Espiritu, Angelyn R. Lao.
+The authors are Paul K. Yu, Llewelyn S. Moron-Espiritu, and Angelyn R. Lao.
 To know more, see [Projects](/projects).

 <img src='/assets/erg-pathway.jpg' width='800' />